hrokr/Pybraries/dash/README.md

     Or, at a minimum, this?
         {label: "2015", value: 2015}
   2. Semantic use of white space like the rest of Python?
 Yeah, screw that.
+  3. This isn't so much about Dash as Jupyter Dash or maybe Node.
+Shortly after I installed Jupyter Dash (and the requisite node) Every went to hell.
+Basically this seems fragile somehow.
+Notebooks, even straight up PX only code, will just freeze.
+Complete, hope-you-saved-recently-'cause-you-gonna-lose-all-that freeze.

 <br>